DamonClark/storefront-backend/README.md

 Run `yarn watch` to start up the server on port `3000`

 ## How to Setup and Connect to the Database

+The database runs on port number 5432 but the database isn't created until below instructions are followed.
+The server will be configured after configuring `.env` file.

 Enter `psql` from terminal window

 Enter `CREATE DATABASE storefront_backend_dev;` from terminal window